-Sustainable Aviation Carbon Road-Map: A Path to Net Zero Emissions
+Sustainable Aviation Decarbonisation Road-Map: A Path to Net Zero Emissions

 Climate change is a clear and pressing issue for people, businesses and governments across the world.
-Net zero carbon is within reach for UK aviation, if we all play our part.
+In publishing this report, UK aviation is committing to achieving net zero emissions by 2050, through an international approach, working with governments around the world and through the UN.